 On a piece of parchment paper roll the dough out and cut two 5 ½ inch wide circles.
 Set aside.

-Roll the remaining dough into balls and use for final cake decoration.
+Roll the remaining dough into balls and use it for final cake decoration.

 SPICED RUM BUTTERCREAM INSTRUCTIONS: